 What are Secured Card Alternatives?

-Best alternatives to secured credit cards include credit builder loans, merchandise accounts, starter credit cards, and student credit cards (only for students, obviously).
+Credit builder loans, merchandise accounts, starter credit cards, and student credit cards (only for students) are the best alternatives to secured credit cards.

 Bottom Line

-As you can see, secured credit cards are an excellent choice if you have a bad credit score or no credit history at all.
-It can help you build good credit from scratch, and repair your existing one fairly quickly.
-There are some disadvantages of using these cards, but the pros definitely outweigh the cons, especially when you don’t qualify for an unsecured credit card.
+As you can see, secured credit cards are an excellent choice if you have a bad credit score or no credit history.
+It can help you build good credit from scratch and repair your existing credit reasonably quickly.
+Using these cards has some disadvantages.
+Still, the pros outweigh the cons, especially when you don’t qualify for an unsecured credit card.
 They are a great way to build good credit and take your financial situation to the point where you can use regular credit cards.
-If you want to learn more about secured credit cards, and all the ways they can maximize your credit score, check out our Secured Cards Cards Explained.
+If you want to learn more about secured credit cards and how they can maximize your credit score, check out our Secured Cards Explained.

 Frequently Asked Questions